 How to make Starbucks Vanilla Sweet Cream Cold Foam at home

 So the only thing left to do was test out methods.
-I tested out three and one bested the other two.
+I tested out four and one bested the other three.
+All of them work though!

 Method One - a blender

 I started with using what I thought would be the best method because it's what Starbucks seems to use - a blender.
-Ultimately their was too much surface area and although it got foamy it didn't get thick enough and immediately mixed with the espresso.
+Ultimately, there was too much surface area, and although it got foamy, it didn't get thick enough and immediately mixed with the espresso.

 Method Two - A jar

 This method worked better than the blender and I would recommend it only if you don't have the tool for method three.
-The cold foam doubled in size compared to the blender method but it sunk into the coffee much faster than I prefer it to.
+The cold foam doubled in size compared to the blender method, but it sunk into the coffee faster than I prefer it to.

 Method Three - An immersion blender

 Immersion blenders come with a tall plastic cup to blend inside of - make sure to use this.
-Unlike the blender the surface area is much smaller and blends the mixture into a much thicker cold foam.
+Unlike the blender, the surface area is much smaller and blends the mixture into a much thicker vanilla cold foam.

 Tips to make the best cold foam: